 Photo: zstock/Shutterstock

-If working from a Caribbean beach surrounded by rich culture and world-class cuisine sounds idyllic, the beautiful island of Barbados has also launched its version of a remote working visa this summer.
-The new visa, called the Barbados Welcome Stamp, allows people to work remotely in the country for a year.
+If working from a Caribbean beach surrounded by rich culture and world-class cuisine sounds idyllic, the beautiful island of Barbados launched its version of a remote working visa in July 2020.
+This visa, called the Barbados Welcome Stamp, allows people to work remotely in the country for a year.
 Prime Minister Mia Mottley has spoken highly of the scheme, boasting to The Washington Post, “‘The sunshine is powerful.
 The seawater is powerful.
 They’re both therapeutic in ways that are hard to explain.
 And we felt that, why not share it?”

 So what are the basic requirements for the pleasure of working from paradise?
 To start, you need to pay $2,000 for an individual visa or $3,000 for a “family bundle.”
 Families are being encouraged to make the most of this new initiative too.
-All applicants must go through the online process, which is pretty standard; upload a passport picture, copy of passport, and birth certificate; and include a note of any relations you have in the country.
+All applicants must go through the online process, which is pretty standard; upload a passport picture, copy of passport, and proof of employment and an income declaration (you must expect to earn at least USD $50,000 over the 12 months or have means to support yourself).
 It’s also worth noting that successful applicants do not need to contribute to Barbados Income Tax.
-Like all countries listed here, you will again need to adhere to the local COVID-19 regulations and make sure you have up-to-date information prior to departure.

 Curacao